In this article you will learn how to setup a static IP address

 Note: when entering the password, no characters will be displayed.
 Once the password has been entered, hit "Enter" to login.

-Enter "ifconfig" into the terminal to view the current network settings, note current IP ("inet"), Broadcast and Netmask/Mask values:
+Next, enter the command "ifconfig" into the terminal to view the current network settings, note current IP ("inet"), Broadcast and Netmask/Mask values:

 Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent